headstar/beans-graph/README.md

 ##Spring beans graph [![Build Status](https://travis-ci.org/headstar/spring-beans-graph.svg?branch=master)](https://travis-ci.org/headstar/spring-beans-graph)

 The spring-beans-graph library creates a graph of Spring bean dependencies in an application.
 The dependencies are collected at runtime.
-The library is useful if you want to:
+The library will help you:

-* Find cyclic dependencies
+* Find cyclic dependencies in your application
 * Get an overview of your application's bean dependencies

 ###Maven